adempiere/adempiere-open-id-connector/README.md

 All contruction is from github actions

+**Final Note:** The original package name for this is: `org.spin.authentication.services.provider`, note that this was renamed to `org.spin.authentication.services.addons.provider`.
+You should rename this manually to work.

 ## Some XML's:

 All dictionary changes are writing from XML and all XML's hare `xml/migration`